gmftbyGMFTBY/EasyNLP/README.md

 TODO:
 1. Constrastive learning on huge dataset, LCCC, and fine-tuning on ecommerce and douban corpus.
 But need to compared with the dual-bert pre-trained model
 2. nn.functional.normalize
+3. MORE EPOCH: EXTEND FROM 5 TO 10

 ## How to Use